dinhanhthi/notes/posts/api/2022-05-02-google-vertex-ai.md

 **Remark**: This section is almost for me only (all the steps here are already described in previous steps).

 ::: danger

-{% icon "danger" %} Remember to shutdown the notebook if you don't use it!!
+Remember to shutdown the notebook if you don't use it!!
 :::

 {% hsbox "Show the content" %}